DevOpsPlayground/DIY/playgrounds/October_2019/README.md

 -----
 ### Let's start

-1. Open up the `<WORKSTATION_IP>/wetty/`
+1. Open up the `<WORKSTATION_IP>/wetty/ e.g. 23.32.33.1/wetty`

 2. Use the workstation password provided within the terraform outputs to login.

-3. Type some shell commands to get familiar with the web terminal.
-   From now on we will be working from the browsers only.

-4. Without changing machine, (you are in your workstation instance), set up some ENVIRONMENT variables that you will use later.
+3. Without changing machine, (you are in your workstation instance), set up some ENVIRONMENT variables that you will use later.

-We'll append two useful env vars to your .profile, as follows
+We'll append two useful environment variables to your .profile, as follows
 - Remote Host IP and Remote Host Password are outputted in the terminal after apply enter these values below.
 - for the password surround it in quotes e.g. `export PASSWORD='password123'`

+NOTE: This is the remote host password from terraform outputs.

 ```bash
 cat << EOF >> ~/.profile